johnsonb-ucar/beautiful-soup/docs/rst/models/tiegcm/model_mod.rst

 #. runs a single executable of TIEGCM.
 #.
 Steps 1-5 are repeated until the input DART observation sequence file has been exhausted.

+#. ``filter`` will
 #.
 Check for any desired observations at the current time of the model state and assimilates all the observations in the
    specified assimilation window.
 If the model needs to be advanced, it then
 #. creates a set of run-time directories, one for each task.
 A single task may be responsible for advancing more than
    one TIEGCM instance.
 If so, each instance is done serially, one after another.
-See the documentation for `options for running DART in parallel </docs/html/filter_async_modes.html>`__.
+See the documentation for :doc:`../../docs/html/filter_async_modes`.
 #.
 Copy the required information into that directory.
 #.
 Update the TIEGCM restart file with the most current DART-modified state and convey the desired forecast stopping
    time to TIEGCM via the unique ``tiegcm.nml`` for this ensemble member.